DeclarativeHub/ReactiveKit/README.md

 name.bind(to: label, keyPath: \.text)
 ```

-where the target is the same target as in previous example and `keyPath` is a key path to the property that should be updated with each new element sent on the signal!
+where the target is the same target as in the previous example and `keyPath` is a key path to the property that should be updated with each new element sent on the signal!

-If you opt-in for a [Bond framework](https://github.com/DeclarativeHub/Bond), things get even simpler:
+If you opt-in for the [Bond framework](https://github.com/DeclarativeHub/Bond), things get even simpler:

 ```swift
 name.bind(to: label.reactive.text)